NB Psychiatry

 Dissociative Disorders:

 Dissociative disorders are a group of conditions that involve disruptions in consciousness, memory, identity, emotion, and/or perception.
-These disorders can be caused by traumatic events or severe stress and can have a significant impact on a person’s daily functioning and quality of life.
+These disorders can be caused by traumatic events or severe stress.
+They can significantly impact a person’s daily functioning and quality of life.

 What are the Different Types of Dissociative Disorder?

-1. Dissociative Amnesia: characterized by sudden and unexpected episodes of memory loss that cannot be explained by normal forgetting or other medical conditions.
+1. Dissociative Amnesia: described by sudden and unexpected episodes of memory loss that cannot be explained by normal forgetting or other medical conditions.

-2. Depersonalization-derealization disorder: characterized by persistent or recurrent episodes of feeling detached from oneself or from reality.
+2. Depersonalization-derealization disorder: characterized by persistent or recurrent episodes of feeling detached from oneself or reality.

-4. Dissociative fugue: characterized by sudden, unexpected travel away from home or one’s customary place of work, with an inability to recall one’s past and confusion about personal identity or assumption of a new identity.
+4. Dissociative fugue: characterized by sudden, unexpected travel away from home or place of work, with difficulty remembering one’s past and confusion about personal identity or adoption of a new identity.

-5. Other specified dissociative disorder: includes dissociative symptoms that do not meet the full criteria for any of the above disorders, but still cause significant distress or impairment in social, occupational, or other areas of functioning.
+5. Other specified dissociative disorder: includes dissociative symptoms that do not meet the full criteria for any of the above disorders but still cause significant distress or impairment in functioning.

 symptoms of dissociative disorder